DrCopyPaste/RecNForget/Help/Features/Customize_Toast_Messages_For_Application_Actions.md

 To change this setting:
 - open the menu at the top left of the main window
-- click on 'Open Settings'
+- click on 'Open Settings' -> 'Toast Messages'
-- click on 'show toast messages'
+- click on 'show toast messages on toggle record'
 - exit the settings window by pressing the accept button

-Keep in mind that system sounds coming from toast messages can be configured via Taskbar->Settings in Windows itself.